 Mentorship

-Mentorship is a HQWBL experience consisting of a long-term relationship focused on supporting the growth and development of students as they learn about a particular industry and workplace.
+Mentorship is a CTE HQWBL experience consisting of a long-term relationship focused on supporting the growth and development of students as they learn about a particular industry and workplace.
 The student is paired with a community professional who has a recognized record of achievement and first-hand experience in the occupational field or career cluster of the student's choice.
 The mentor becomes a source of guidance, motivation, wisdom, teaching, role modeling, and support.
 The knowledge, advice, and resources shared depend on the format and goals of the mentoring relationship.
 Mentor support can provide a wide range of personal and professional benefits, which lead to improved performance in the workplace.
 Mentorship requires student preparation, including career exploration, prior to the experience.

 Mentors are encouraged to provide the student with as much hands-on experience as possible and to provide a broad view of the business/industry as well as routine tasks and challenging opportunities.
 A mentorship may be completed on a one-on-one, small group, or virtual basis.

-Mentorship at a Glance
+Mentorship At a Glance